Design Concerns for Integrated Scripting and Interactive Visualization in Notebook Environments: Introduction

 \section{Introduction}

-Interactive visualizations offer powerful support for deriving novel insights from large and complex data.
-However, these same visualizations are often entirely GUI-based, limiting the queries and data manipulations to what the tool developers had already foreseen.
+\IEEEPARstart{I}{nteractive} visualizations offer powerful support for discovering novel insights in large and complex data.
+However, these same visualizations primarily use direct manipulation, limiting the queries and data manipulations to what the visualization developers foresaw.
 Scripting offers enormous flexibility in specifying queries, but its output often lacks context or is unintuitive.
-To remedy this tension, we investigate a closed-loop visualization-scripting workflow through a design study supporting performance analysis in high performance computing.
+Seeking to understand and leverage the strengths of both interaction modes to support complex exploratory data analysis, we conduct a design study in the domain of parallel performance analysis that carefully considers this trade-off throughout the entire process, from design through evaluation.

-Performance analysis is an intrinsically exploratory activity.
-There are some agreed upon strategies and commonly-used software but the concept of ``poor'' performance is ill-defined and the space of potential problems is vast.
-Accordingly, performance analysis remains a creative endeavor.
-Often a performance problem can be hard to articulate or identify without iterating through a loop of collecting, transforming, and visualizing profiling data.
-If initial expectations are not verified, analysts need to re-examine their datasets, poke and prod at previously ignored facets, and derive new metrics which add fresh perspectives to stubborn data.
-As computing experts, performance analysts have strong scripting capabilities which are typically not leveraged by GUI-only performance visualization tools.
+The driving visualization problem in our design study is supporting the exploratory analysis of program performance in large-scale parallel computing.
+In this domain, analysts have a high level of programming acumen and thus may benefit from solutions that support scripting and visualization.
+Additionally, our collaborators support a domain-specific data science library for this analysis and deploy new functionality to users via Jupyter notebook examples.
+Thus the setting and available users make the project conducive to studying visualization in a notebook-embedded space.
+Furthermore, parallel performance analysis exemplifies workflows and problems in other data science domains with the presence of large, high-dimensional datasets, large search spaces for optimization, and complex mappings of how changes in inputs affect measured outputs.

-Following visualization design study methodology~\cite{sedlmair2012design}, we investigate a visualization-scripting workflow for analyzing calling context trees, a common type of data in performance analysis.
+Using guidance from the visualization community \cite{sedlmair2012design}, we investigate designing a visualization-scripting workflow for analyzing calling context trees (CCTs), a common type of data collected for performance analysis.
 We conduct interviews with front-line performance analysts and gather task-related data through weekly meetings with collaborators.
-From these interactions we produce a formal task analysis that characterizes performance analysis tasks as supported primarily by scripting, visualization, or both.